Black Country ring

-The Black Country Cruising Ring comprises a combination of canals each memorable for different reasons.
+The Black Country cruising ring (also known as the Staffordshire ring) is made up of a combination of canals each memorable for different reasons.

 Leaving the much-revamped water frontages of Birmingham via the New Main Line and negotiating parts of the elegant Staffordshire & Worcestershire Canal and the Trent & Mersey Canal before returning along the Coventry Canal and the Birmingham & Fazeley Canal, this voyage offers vivid contrasts between heritage and contemporary life.